Advantages and limitations

 A hot-mixed lime mortar is one based on three components; quicklime, water and an aggregate such as sand.
 In a conventional mix, aggregate is mixed with lime which has previously been slaked.
 In this case, quicklime is mixed with the aggregate and then ‘slaked’ with water.
 The process generates heat, hence the terms.
 It may be used immediately as a hot mix or later when cool.

 The general rule with mortars made with lime putty or naturally hydraulic lime (NHL) is that clean, washed sands and aggregates should be used.
 Dirtier sands tend to contain impurities such as clay minerals which absorb water and swell, so more water has to be added.
 This results in an increased risk of shrinkage in the mortar as it dries.
 With a hot mix, however, testing has shown that dirtier silica sands often work best as clean silica sands can make the mortar brittle.
 As the quicklime slakes it expands, so the original volume of lime increases significantly.
 A sand with a higher fines content (including clay minerals and other) can help combat the increase in binder due to the higher surface area of smaller particles.
 However, it is important that the fines content is not too high as excessive fines will still make the mortar prone to shrinkage.
+We stock a full range of coarse and fine sands for lime mortars.

 Before modern cements took over in the early 20th century, lime was the principal binder used for making mortars and renders.
 It was produced by burning limestone in a kiln at temperatures of 800°C. For the core of the limestone to reach the required temperatures in a reasonable time, the temperature in the kiln had to reach 950°C. In early kilns the temperature varied throughout, leaving lumps of lime unconverted and some sections over-burned.